Dance

 Dance Classes/Categories

-BALLET SECTION: Ballet – Demi Pointe, *Neo-Classical Ballet, Pointe, Demi-Character, Character, National, Interpretive, Contemporary Ballet, Lyrical Ballet, Young Choreographer, and Production
+BALLET SECTION: Ballet – Demi Pointe, *Neo-Classical Ballet, Pointe, Demi-Character, Character, National, Interpretive, Contemporary Ballet, Lyrical Ballet, Young Choreographer, Production, and Variation

-MODERN SECTION: Modern, Interpretive Modern, Contemporary, Interpretive Contemporary,
+MODERN SECTION: Modern, Interpretive Modern, Contemporary, and Interpretive Contemporary

-STAGE SECTION: Jazz, Lyrical Jazz, Street Dancing, Tap, Variety (replacing Modern Stage), Song and Dance, Young Choreographers, Production, Street Dance Production
+STAGE SECTION: Jazz, Lyrical Jazz, Street Dancing, Tap, Variety (replacing Modern Stage), Song and Dance, Young Choreographers, Production, Street Dance Production, and Acrobatic Dance

 AVAILABLE FOR ADJUDICATION ONLY: Adult Group (Tap & Street Dancing), Academic School groups, For the Love of Dance